List of heads of state of Spain: House of Bourbon (1813–1868; first restoration)

-Charles IV's eldest son was restored to the throne.
+Ferdinand VII, Charles IV's eldest son, was restored to the throne by Napoleon I of France.
 Again the title used was king of Castile, Leon, Aragon,… by divine grace.

 House of Savoy (1870–1873)

-After the Spanish Revolution of 1868 deposed Isabella II, there was established a provisional government and a regency headed by Francisco Serrano y Domínguez, who acted as Head of State, from October 8, 1868 until December 4, 1870 while it was requested a new monarch.
+After the Spanish Revolution of 1868 deposed Isabella II, there was established a provisional government and a regency headed by Francisco Serrano y Domínguez, who acted as Head of State, from October 8, 1868, until December 4, 1870, while it requested a new monarch.
 Amadeo I was elected as king and the new title used was King of Spain, by divine grace and will of nation.

 First Spanish Republic (1873–1874)

-The First Spanish Republic started with the abdication as King of Spain on February 10, 1873 of Amadeo I, following the Hidalgo Affair, when he had been required by the radical government to sign a decree against the artillery officers.
+The First Spanish Republic started with the abdication as King of Spain on February 10, 1873, of Amadeo I, following the Hidalgo Affair, when he had been required by the radical government to sign a decree against the artillery officers.
 The next day, February 11, the republic was declared by a parliamentary majority made up of radicals, republicans and democrats.
 It lasted twenty-three months.